vsariola/shader-holiday-card/README.md

    sections again.
 4. Mark the center of the right section.
 This is done by drawing two lines corner to corner.
-5. Use a compass to draw a 130 mm circle centered on the center mark.
+5. Use a compass to draw a 130 mm diameter (65 mm radius) circle centered on the center mark.
 The drawing should be inside, so it will not be visible in the final card.
 6. Carefully cut out the circle, using the knife.
 7. Cut the background print into a 14.5 mm x 14.5 mm square.
 You can use scissors here; this cut is not super critical.